HierTOD: A Task-Oriented Dialogue System Driven by Hierarchical Goals: System Design

 \subsection{Composite Goal Retriever}

 We define the workflow for hierarchical goal completion in our dialogue system, as illustrated in Figure~\ref{goal_transition}.
 Specifically, a \textit{high-level goal} consists of multiple \textit{sub-goals} that can transition from one to another based on how the conversation proceeds.
 Each sub-goal may involve various types of QA interactions and navigation instructions.
-To this ends, we establish and maintain a repository that defines workflows for various goals using a YAML structure.
+To this end, we establish and maintain a repository that defines workflows for various goals using a YAML structure.
 Each workflow includes a high-level goal description, followed by a series of steps to achieve that goal.
 Each step contains a summary, along with a detailed explanation of the actions required for completion.
 Based on the user’s query, we employ a CGR module that matches the query to the goals defined in the repository, using both lexical and semantic matching, to determine whether a goal is triggered, and if so, which goal is activated.
+If no goal is matched, the system defaults to the standard dialogue mode, focusing on question answering and general conversation.

 Additionally, the goal repository accommodates both dialogue paradigms: slot-filling for information collection and step-by-step guidance for task execution.
-To distinguish between the two paradigms, we introduce the keyword ``slots'' to specify the information required for task completion.
-For example, when the user would like to create a ticket on the enterprise platform for assistance, the necessary slots might include ``ticket title'', ``detailed ticket description'', ``priority'', and ``phone number''.
+To distinguish between the two paradigms, we introduce the keyword `slots' to specify the information required for task completion.
+For example, when the user would like to create a ticket on the enterprise platform for assistance, the necessary slots might include `ticket title', `detailed ticket description', `priority', and `phone number'.
 This repository can be easily expanded or modified by domain knowledge experts to support new goals.